KiandaBPM/docs/content/docs/platform/rules/data/set-form-field.md

 ## Introduction

-With the **Set form field** rule you have the ability to select a field within your process and give it a value using plain text or an expression.
-With this rule you can also set multiple fields at once by adding more fields to the value mapping.
+Using the **Set form field** rule you have the ability to select a field within your process and assign it a value using manually typed text or an expression.
+With the **Set form field** rule you can also set multiple fields at once by adding more fields to the value mapping within the rule.

 ## When to use